mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

 In this scenario:

-    Step 1 (Section 3.1) : Download exposure data from GTEx
+    Step 1 (Section 4.1) : Download exposure data from GTEx

-    Step 2 (Section 3.2) : Make sure the GTEx data is in the format required by the MR-Base package
+    Step 2 (Section 4.2) : Make sure the GTEx data is in the format required by the MR-Base package

-    Step 3 (Section 3.3) : Extract outcome data using MR-Base package
+    Step 3 (Section 4.3) : Extract outcome data using MR-Base package

-    Step 4 (Section 3.4) : From the exposure and outcome, get data on a specific chromosome and within 1Mb distance.
+    Step 4 (Section 4.4) : From the exposure and outcome, get data on a specific chromosome and within 1Mb distance.
 You can either

-     (Section 3.4.1) :   Choose your SNP and get exposure and outocme data within 1Mb distance.
+     (Section 4.4.1) :   Choose your SNP and get exposure and outocme data within 1Mb distance.
-     (Section 3.4.2) :  For entire exposure/outcome data, get datasets of each chromosome and SNPs within 1Mb distance.
+     (Section 4.4.2) :  For entire exposure/outcome data, get datasets of each chromosome and SNPs within 1Mb distance.

-    Step 5 (Section 3.5) : Harmonize the data and save it in the format required for causal analysis.
+    Step 5 (Section 4.5) : Harmonize the data and save it in the format required for causal analysis.

+    Step 5 (Section 5) : Run the causal analysis, as in Case 1.